Concerns that the Fed will have to wrestle with elevated inflation for a long time slowed this week’s rally

 Group homes in on home deliveries trend and hopes to supply electricity to Eskom

 GOP questions FBI’s actions after search warrant shows motive was possible Espionage Act violations

 Reece James seemed to have sealed the points for the hosts with a 77th-minute goal, but the striker scored in stoppage time

 Pharmaceutical giant has been forced to pay $3.5bn in settlements so far to resolve cancer cases

 New York — Saudi Aramco kicked off a jumbo bond sale on Tuesday to help fund a $75bn dividend, returning to the debt markets for the first time since April 2019.

 The state energy firm is raising debt after slumping crude prices caused profit to fall by 45% in the third quarter.
 That has left it unable to generate enough cash to fund investor payouts, almost all of which go to the Saudi Arabian government, which needs the money to plug a widening budget deficit and prop up a slumping economy...

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.

 Please read our Comment Policy before commenting.